avven1re/Thesis-Research-Archive/README.md

 - the Simulated data: `Julia`
 - DOKR data: `R`

-Due to DOKR data not being publicly available, the code for the simulation study and the outputs from this dataset are provided.
-It is not reproducible unless you have access to the DOKR data.
-On the other hand,
+Due to the DOKR data not being publicly available, only the example code for the simulation study from this dataset is provided (`[Example Code] .R`).
+It is not reproducible unless you have access to the DOKR data, and the output files are not extractable from the CBS environment.

+In each **scr** folder, you will find a **functions** folder, a `[Example Code] .R` file, and a `.jl` file.
+The `.jl` file includes the data generation (simulated data) and the whole simulation study process by calling functions in **functions** folder and the **Data** folder.
+Please check the `Requirements.md` to set up the Julia environment first, and then you are able to reproduce the two simulation study of simulated data by simply executing the `.jl` file in **scr** folder (`Restructured_LiuFramework.jl` and `DoublyRobust.jl`).
+The results will be stored as `.csv` in the **output** folder.

+All simulation processes are seeded.